 It’s the employer’s responsibility to provide their employees with a safe place to work.
 Part of workplace safety involves proper training.
 Lift operators need to be trained to control the lifts and operate accessories such as outriggers.
 Here are a few tips on how to use AWP outriggers:

-OSHA requires employers to keep workplaces free from hazards that could cause serious injuries.
+OSHA requires employers to keep workplaces free from hazards that could cause serious injuries, including scissor lift tip overs.
 Failure to do so can result in hefty fines, prison time or both.
 Worse yet, the lack of adequate training could result the serious injury or even death of an employee.

-OSHA requires the employer to keep certificates on file for each operator to show they have been properly trained.
-As soon as the employee finishes the training, the certificate and a temporary card for the operator’s wallet can be immediately downloaded and printed.
+OSHA requires the employer to keep certificates on file for each operator to show proof of training.
+As soon as the employee finishes the training, you can print their certificate and a temporary card for the operator’s wallet.
 A permanent card for the operator will be mailed to the business within seven to ten days.
+It’s that easy with AerialLiftCertification.com!

 Thousands have already used AerialLiftCertification.com’s programs for operator training and certification.
-Contact ALC today to get started on our Online Operator Training and Certification Program.
+Contact us today to get started on our Online Operator Training and Certification Program.
+We’ll help your company avoid scissor lift tip overs and other accidents, and also explain outrigger techniques.
 You’ll rest easier tonight knowing you’re on the way to 100% compliance with OSHA’s aerial lift operator training and safety requirements!